I Also Went to Ireland to Fix Myself

 After a couple hours of sleep, I packed up again and walked back to the train station.
 I might be more familiar with Connolly Station than I am with Dublin City Centre at this point.
 Nonetheless, I boarded the train to Ceannt Station.
 Across the street, on the corner of Eyre Square, is Galway City Hostel, where I had reserved a bed in a mixed dorm.
 I walked in, again around 2 pm, just as the housekeepers were finishing my room.
 Thankfully, the friendly staff let me check in early and said I could pick any bed.
 They also told me about their free breakfast, “Tea & Treats” in the afternoon, and group dinner in the evenings.
 This was the hospitality I was looking for in Dublin.

 I settled into a bottom bunk in my room on the first floor, located just across from reception and the kitchen.
-This was convenient, as there was no elevator, however, the noise from the crosswalk signal outside followed by the live music from Darcy’s Bar downstairs kept me up.
+This was convenient, as there was no elevator.
+However, the noise from the crosswalk signal outside followed by the live music from Darcy’s Bar downstairs kept me up.
 If that wasn’t enough, a man checked into my room around 2am.
-I kept my curtains closed and he kept to himself.
+I kept my curtains closed, and thankfully, he kept to himself.

 In the morning, I found myself in a familiar situation: feeling tired but awake and hungry but nauseous.
 Yet again, I seriously debated skipping the full-day Cliffs of Moher tour I had booked with Galway Tour Company.
 But this tour cost $94 and I couldn’t bear to waste it.
 I sipped on a glass of orange juice and slapped raspberry jam on a piece of Irish soda bread before leaving to locate my tour bus.